Gonzalo Suárez Rendón: Visionary projects as settler

 In the first years, the development of Tunja was numbed, because before 1546, the cattle of European origin that entered the Bogotá plain and the entire Andean zone, had to be raised from Santa Marta following the Magdalena riverbed to Barrancabermeja and then go up the Opon riverbed.
 This maneuver astonishingly increased the final price of cattle.
 Suárez Rendón and the first members of the council (cabildo) managed to get the Royal Audience of Santo Domingo to find a solution to the problem and in 1546 the Extremaduran captain Francisco Ruiz departing from Cumaná, on the Venezuelan coast, with 60 soldiers traced a path that, passing through El Tocuyo, reached Tunja.

 After two years, this solution was materialized assuming a considerable reduction in the price of cattle.
 Before having this livestock track, a horse was worth 500 pesos in Tunja, a cow 100 and a sheep 20.
 When the track was opened, in Tunja a horse was worth 40 pesos, a cow was worth 4 pesos and a sheep was worth half a peso.

-This successful solution turned Tunja into a collection center, not only consignments of cattle arrived, but also countless merchandise of all kinds.
-Since then there would be the door of progress to the entire Andean region, with the city of Tunja as its nerve center.